necromuralist/student_intervention/student_intervention/training_and_evaluating.rst

 ======================  =======  ===============  ===============  =================
 LogisticRegression         0.81              300           0.0029             0.0001
 KNeighborsClassifier       0.79              300           0.0006             0.0027
-RandomForestClassifier     0.79              100           0.0202             0.0011
+RandomForestClassifier     0.77              300           0.0218             0.0012
 ======================  =======  ===============  ===============  =================

 It looks like all three did about equally well on the test-sets.

 As expected, KNN had the shortest training time and the longest prediction time.
-The training-times are misleading since there are two test-sizes so the following tables use the values for the 300 training-set-sizes to make the comparisons fairer.
-Since the values are so small, I'll look at the ratios of the times instead of the absolute times.
+Since the values are so small, I'll look at the ratios of the times next instead of the absolute times.

 .. '